dasanurag/dasanurag.github.io/_pages/about.md

 Apart from this, I'm also a chess enthusiast and often frequent online platforms such as lichess and chess.com, for a game or two.

+Update April 2018:
+Our paper on "Classification between spontaneous speech and rhythmic speech using talker’s head gestures" got accepted in International Conference on Communication and Signal Processing(SPCOM),2018.
+Please find the link to the paper [here](https://indianinstituteofscience-my.sharepoint.com/:b:/g/personal/anuragd_iisc_ac_in/EUn1NTxhchFEoXtqBHeorfQBDdXEIhUenSvj79tUbOkk_Q?e=sbZMUs).

 Please find the link to my most updated CV [here](https://indianinstituteofscience-my.sharepoint.com/personal/anuragd_iisc_ac_in/_layouts/15/guestaccess.aspx?docid=0f77d0f2e1d304093b96bf75a9ec8cc21&authkey=AcVX9LqG5qvNdh5mBwPKeE8&e=YRo0w2).